codefellows-seattle-javascript-401d23/37-40-full-stack-application/README.md

 After signing up, users can create profiles with a bio, via a POST route that requires bearer authentication.

+Once logged in, the user can add a photo with a description to their AWS S3 bucket.

 ## Tech / Framework